1995parham-teaching/interviews/questions/README.md

 - Reduce Model Size or Use a Different Model Architecture:
   - Can you use a smaller pre-trained model?
-  - Can you choose a more lightweight model architecture that is specifically designed for your task.
+  - Can you choose a more lightweight model architecture that is specifically designed for your task?
 For example, if you are working with deep learning, can you use MobileNet or SqueezeNet, which are designed to be more memory-efficient for tasks like image classification?
 - Quantization: It can significantly reduce the memory footprint of a model by converting model weights to lower precision (e.g., from 32-bit floating point to 16-bit fixed point).
 Tools like TensorFlow's "tf.lite" or PyTorch's quantization modules can help with this.
 - Use Mixed Precision Training